zbyju/obsidian/1. Fleeting notes/Red book.md

 functional approach does not need to concern about encapsulation that much. data is immutable so outsiders can't really break something externally.

+Handling errors:

 problems with exceptions:
 they propagate silently and you might not now that you are supposed to handle it

+using special values:
+sometimes there is no special value (max of Ints when the array is empty) the caller doesn't know what to check for (what are the special values in this case)

+another parameter for error values: ask the caller to tell us what value we should assign in that case this doesnt give us any options